How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 But don't worry.
 Experienced photographers

-I completely understand your situation mom.
+I truly understand your mom's situation.

 [For mothers within the last two weeks after giving birth]